isomerpages/ura-address/pages/Street and Building Name FAQs.md

 <li>
     <input type="checkbox" id="accordion12">
-    <label for="accordion12">What are the types of buildings/estates that do not require naming approval from the SBNB?</label>
+    <label for="accordion12">What are the types of buildings and estates that do not require naming approval from the SBNB?</label>
     <div>
-      <p>The following building/estates do not come under the purview of SBNB and hence do not require approval from SBNB.
+      <p>The following building and estates do not come under the purview of SBNB and hence do not require approval from SBNB.

 <ul>
 <li> Shophouse developments with less than 5 units  </li>